lrspeiser/sigmagravity/README.md

 ### 3.1 Radial Acceleration Relation (SPARC Galaxies)

-We test the framework on the SPARC database (Lelli+ 2016) containing 175 late-type galaxies with high-quality rotation curves and 3.6μm photometry. **One galaxy (UGC01281) is excluded** due to unphysical V_bar values at inner radii (negative gas velocity dominates over disk velocity, producing imaginary V_bar), leaving **174 galaxies** for analysis.
+We test the framework on the SPARC database (Lelli+ 2016) containing 175 late-type galaxies with high-quality rotation curves and 3.6μm photometry. **Four galaxies are excluded** due to insufficient data points or unphysical V_bar values, leaving **171 galaxies** for analysis.

 **Sample Selection Criteria (for reproducibility):**
 | Criterion | Requirement | Galaxies Passing |